 When alcohol is absorbed into the body, it affects many vital organs including the brain.
 The parts of the brain that alcohol affects are those that are responsible for motor functions, judgment, memory and speech.
 These effects are what we perceive as the common signs of drunkenness like difficulty walking, impulsive behavior, memory lapses and slurred speech.
 Long-term over-consumption can actually shrink the frontal lobes, eventually leading to impaired thinking abilities.

-These kinds of information are especially relevant to employers, safety managers, workplace supervisors and other key employees who are responsible for implementing their organization’s Drug Free Workplace programs.
+This kind of information is especially relevant to employers, safety managers, workplace supervisors and other key employees who are responsible for implementing their organization’s Drug Free Workplace programs.
 Having trusted employees well-trained and in place to spot or recognize drug or alcohol impairment in the workplace is a critical component for the program to succeed.
 It is not as simple as smelling the alcohol on somebody’s breath.
 Having close working relationships with the other employees, a safety manager for example will be able to tell, even from across the room, minute changes in behavior that may be due to alcohol intoxication, hopefully before anything untoward happens in the workplace.
 If an employee is suspected of being drunk on the job, its important to perform an EtG alcohol test to protect the safety of the employee and the company.

 Most adults will not suffer from any detrimental effects from consuming a small amount (1 or 2 servings) of alcohol per day.
 In fact, at this low level of consumption, alcohol may even help lower the risk of heart disease and dementia.

-Above safe doses however, and depending upon a person’s weight and recent food intake (if any), the short-term effect is that brain activity begins to slow down.
+Above safe doses however, and depending upon a person’s weight and recent food intake (if any), the short term effect is that brain activity begins to slow down.
 This reduced brain activity is evidenced by feelings of relaxation, partial loss of inhibitions, loss of concentration, slower reflexes and poor coordination.
-Other short term effects of excess alcohol intake include:
+Other short term effects of excess alcohol intake may include:

 - Sleep disruption